Emily Siddon Building

 An advocate for improving children’s health, Emily was also involved in the creation of children’s homes with better conditions than the workhouse.

-Emily Siddon will be built to a Platinum WELL standard
+Emily Siddon is built to a Platinum WELL standard

 WELL is a performance-based system for measuring, certifying, and monitoring features of the built environment that impact human health and well-being, through air, water, nourishment, light, fitness, comfort and mind.